-Leading in the Wild: Growing Climate Resilience with Courage & Care is an 8-week online course for sustainability leaders and professionals to anticipate and respond to the impacts of climate change on their organisations and communities.
+Leading in the Wild: Growing Climate Resilience with Courage & Care is a 4 to 8-week online course for sustainability leaders and professionals to anticipate and respond to the impacts of climate change on their organisations and communities.
+It is offered to companies and organisations around the world.

 It helps grow your capacity to design meaningful climate resilience initiatives, while staying grounded and engaged in the face of uncertainty, resistance, and complexity.
 So you can reduce climate vulnerability at its roots—without burning out, becoming discouraged or losing direction.